blakecole/blakecole-hugo-2/content/post/2-mcmc-mv-swim/index.md

 My approach improves on Casey's in a number of ways:
 - **Reversible Jump MCMC**: Rather than assuming a fixed number of headings, my approach allows the heading vector to shrink and grow as necessary.
 You can imagine the tip of the swim trajectory rapidly bouncing around the shoreline, probing different solutions like some sort of disgusting proboscis.

-- **Pre-optimization**: Prior to firing up the main optimization engine, I conduct an automated series of *constant-heading* simulations, keeping track of the ones that reach Martha's Vineyard, and pick the fastest one as my first guess.
+- **Pre-optimization**: Prior to firing up the main optimization engine, I conduct an automated sweep of *constant-heading* simulations, keeping track of the ones that reach Martha's Vineyard, and pick the fastest solution as my first guess.
 Surprisingly, this very dumb technique produced solutions that were only a few minutes slower than the final optimized solutions.

 - **Enhanced arrival detection**: I use [ray casting](https://en.wikipedia.org/wiki/Point_in_polygon#Ray_casting_algorithm) to determine if swim trajectories terminate inside the digitized boundary of Martha's Vineyard.